How & When To Pay

 On campus housing and dining plan payments (when applicable) may also be deferred if the student has accepted sufficient financial aid for the academic year.

 Financial aid is applied first to pay registration fees and tuition amounts, then to housing fees, and lastly to dining fees.
 Therefore, in order to defer housing fees using financial aid you must have enough accepted aid to cover all registration fees and tuition amounts, as well as the full amount of the housing charges.
 In order to defer both housing and dining fees you must have enough accepted aid to cover all registration fees and tuition amounts, as well as the full amount of the housing and dining charges.

 Students who expect to have sufficient accepted financial aid to cover either the full amount of their housing fees or the full amount of both their housing and dining fees, may choose to have those fees paid by financial aid by checking the Financial Aid payment method box on the Student Housing and Dining License Agreement.
-An analysis will be performed in late August to verify that there is sufficient accepted aid to cover either the full amount of housing fees, or housing and dining fees.
+Analysis will be performed June through late August to verify that there is sufficient accepted aid to cover either the full amount of housing fees, or housing and dining fees.
 If it is determined that the amount of accepted aid is not sufficient to allow the deferral of one or both of those fees then the student will be automatically enrolled in Installment Plan(s) in accordance with the terms of the License Agreement.
 The student will be notified of the enrollment via email, and will be responsible for any unpaid initial payment or installments that remain unpaid as of the date of the analysis.
 The student may also be responsible for any late fees assessed in accordance with the terms of the License Agreement.
 A similar analysis may be performed periodically throughout the year to verify that accepted financial aid amounts continue to be sufficient to allow deferral of housing and dining fees.